Inflation Impact

 To preserve purchasing power, consider investments that historically outpace inflation:

-- Stocks: Long-term average return ~10% annually
+- Stocks: Long-term average return ~10% annually, comfortably above inflation over multi-decade horizons.

 Frequently Asked Questions